pascme05/PyDTS/README.md

 - Scipy

 Additionally, Python 3.11 with tensorflow 2.13 was tested.
-The requirements.txt file was updated for version 3.11, while the old requirements have been store using req38.txt
+The requirements.txt file was updated for version 3.11, while the old requirements have been store using req38.txt.
+Furthermore, when changing back to Python 3.8 the optimizer must be changed from "tf.keras.optimizers.legacy.Adam" to "tf.keras.optimizers.Adam" (similarly for all other optimizers).

 # Datasets
 The toolkit utilizes the following publicly available datasets, which have been pre-processed and reshaped for the users'